Amanda Parks ’06 Wins 2006 Sax Prize

 A student intern in Boalt’s Death Penalty Clinic, Parks was recognized for significant investigative and legal work on behalf of a client on Alabama’s death row.
 Parks took lead responsibility among clinic students for developing and maintaining the attorney-client relationship and helped conduct witness interviews and collect records.
 Along with making four trips to Alabama, she conducted extensive legal research and analysis in preparation for a hearing and drafted a brief to the Alabama Circuit Court.

-All three students, along with other participants in Boalt clinical programs, will be honored at the Brian M. Sax Award Luncheon at Boalt on April 17.4/5/2006
+All three students, along with other participants in Boalt clinical programs, were honored at the Brian M. Sax Award Luncheon at Boalt on April 18.